After the 2024 review, comes the challenge of the 2025 resolutions!

 Resolution 1: Share

-- one blog article per week 🤘🏻
+- a blog article every week 🤘🏻

-Céline, Marie, Gaetan, and I will also continue to do activities together, share great moments, exchange... because that's also the spirit of C'est du Joly... we work hard yes but with fun!
+Céline, Marie, Gaetan and I will also continue to do activities together, share great moments, exchange... because that’s also the spirit of C'est du Joly... we work hard yes, but with fun!

 Resolution 2: Find great partners